lillocerrada/HelloWorldAnt/README.md

 # HelloWorldAnt
 Repositorio con ejemplo de Hello World desplegado con Ant

+Preparing the project

-Preparing the projectWe want to separate the source from the generated files, so our java source files will be in src folder.
+We want to separate the source from the generated files, so our java source files will be in src folder.
 All generated files should be under build, and there splitted into several subdirectories for the individual steps: classes for our compiled files and jar for our own JAR-file.

 We have to create only the src directory.
-(Because I am working on Windows, here is the win-syntax - translate to your shell): md src
+(Because I am working on Windows, here is the win-syntax - translate to your shell):

+md src

 The following simple Java class just prints a fixed message out to STDOUT, so just write this code into src\oata\HelloWorld.java.